 If you are subject to, or observe, any harassment, or have any other concerns -

-please speak to a member of the organising team or email the organisers
+please speak to a member of the organising team (specific contacts will make

-(email@example.com).
-Reports will be dealt with discreetly and in
+Reports will be dealt with discreetly and in confidence

-have on the people around you.
-We want everyone to have a great time, and
+the people around you.
+We want everyone to have a great time, and treat each other

 Links to this page